-And it certainly didn’t hurt that the whole street smelled of mesquite—the hardy little tree still piled outside our Houston restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years at our Houston BBQ smokehouse.
+And it certainly didn’t help that the whole street smelled of mesquite—the hardy little tree still piled outside our restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years.

 In fact, our barbeque pits haven’t stopped smoking since 1977—

 because we figure when you’re in it for the long haul, no shortcut’s worth taking.